 In the next decade as the older workers leave the industry specialist knowledge will be lost and won’t be easily replaced.
 For me this is the worst way to become a chef.

-Self Taught or On the Job Training
+Self Taught or On the Job Training?

-Picking the Best Way for You
+Picking the Best Way to Become a Chef For You

 Any chefs out there have anything they want to add?